check-spelling-sandbox/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     reason: Breaking change in order to change the property names for multiple API's.
 Will fix in the future.
   - suppress: XmsExamplesRequired
     from: resources.json
-    reason: Xms Examples required is a pre-existing lint error.
+    reason: Xms Examples required is a preexisting lint error.
 Not related to this version release.
 Will fix in the future.
   - suppress: RequiredReadOnlySystemData
     from: resources.json
-    reason: Pre-existing lint error.
+    reason: Preexisting lint error.
 Not related to this version release.
 Will fix in the future
   - suppress: PathForTrackedResourceTypes
     from: deploymentStacks.json
     reason: "A deployment stack resource is a proxy location-mapped resource type."